yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-033_Validate_Security_Answer_With_Spaces.md

 4. Enter a valid password
 5. Enter the same password in the "Repeat Password" field
 6. Select a security question
-7. Enter a value containing spaces in the "Security Answer" field
+7. Enter a value containing spaces in the "Security Answer" field (e.g., "Maria Clara Perez")
 8. Click on the "Register" button

 ---